arow-oss/arow.info-blog/preprocessed-site/posts/2017-03-25-servant-on-heroku.markdown

 ### Build the application locally

-First, clone the repo and build the application.
+First, clone the repository and build the application.

 ```sh
 $ git clone https://github.com/cdepillabout/servant-on-heroku